erfan-rfmhr/rate-limiter/README.md

 ## Get Started
 Clone the repo using `git clone https://github.com/erfan-rfmhr/rate-limiter.git`.
 Change directory to the project using `cd rate-limiter`.

+To start the project with docker;
+- `docker-compose up -d`
+- open `http://localhost:8000` in your browser.

 To start the project using uv:
 - Install uv using `pip install uv`.
 - Install the project dependencies using `uv sync`.